 1. Jehovah's Witnesses rarely have time to practice what they preach about 'making sure of all things'.
 And there is no incentive for a faithful Jehovah's Witness to 'examine their religion' unless they intend to leave.
-Questioning doctrines, is considered 'running ahead of Jehovah's organization' and the beginnings of apostasy.
+Questioning doctrines, is considered 'running ahead of Jehovah' and the beginnings of apostasy.
 Expressing doubts even to family members and close friends is dangerous territory.
 There's always the fear someone, perhaps even a loved one will report you to the elders.
 Spreading 'rumors', grumbling, disagreeing, and 'politicking' is not allowed within the organization.

 Jehovah's Witnesses pride themselves on being 'like-minded' and 'speaking in agreement'.
 Their primary focus is unity of beliefs and the interests of the organization.
 Individualism and 'independent thinking' is discouraged.
 Therefore Jehovah's Witnesses will defend all the beliefs and interests of the organization even when they secretly disagree or have serious doubts.
 See Avoid Independent Thinking